uhop/node-re2/README.md

 If your application uses this kind of matching, you should continue to use `RegExp`.

+## Working on this project

+This project uses git submodules, so the correct way to get it is:

+    git clone git@github.com:uhop/node-re2.git
+    cd node-re2
+    git submodule update --init --recursive

+In order to build it, make sure that you have all necessary `gyp` dependencies for your platform, then run:

+    npm install

+Or:

+    yarn

 ## Release history

+- 1.5.0 *Bug fixes.*
 - 1.4.1 *Minor corrections in README.*
 - 1.4.0 *Use re2 as a git submodule.
 Thx [Ben James](https://github.com/benhjames)!*
 - 1.3.3 *Refreshed dependencies.*